 3. The collaborating act should preferably be of the opposite sex.

 It is rather obvious Queen B prefers men to women when it comes to collaborations.
 And that might actually be the smartest thing ever.
 Why?
 Because you two will be judged by different metrics.
 The voices are vastly different from one another, the appearance and performance expectations are decidedly different, the delivery styles are on opposite spectrums, and there’s no competition whatsoever between the two.
 Accordingly, you both get to shine equally without being pitted against each other.
-Note: Slim Thug also fits rule number 2.
-Other collaborations that match this rule: Mi Gente ft.
+Collaborations that match this rule: Mi Gente ft.
 J Balvin, Hymn For The Weekend ft.
 Coldplay, all song with Jay Z, Baby Boy ft.
 Sean Paul, Ego ft.
 Kanye West, Party ft.
 J Cole, Mine ft.
 Drake, 6 Inch ft.
 The Weeknd, Love In This Club ft.
 Usher, Perfect ft.
 Ed Sheeran, Freedom ft.
 Kendrick Lamar, Shining ft.
 Dj Khaled, Walk On Water ft.
 Eminem, Gitana ft.
 Alejandro Fernandez.

 2. The collaborating artist should be a master of another genre.